Go to Medium Tank M4 Sherman Part 1

 Medium Tank M4(105) Sherman.

 The breech of the 105mm howitzer and coaxial machine gun are shown here.
 The elevation handwheel featured twenty-five labeled notches, each of which represented 1 mil of elevation or depression.
-The breechblock operating handle can be seen atop the breech; the latch on the front of the handle was squeezed to release the handle, then the lever was pulled to the rear and the right to open the breech, which lacked any semiautomatic function.
+The horizontal sliding wedge breechblock operating handle can be seen atop the breech; the latch on the front of the handle was squeezed to release the handle, then the lever was pulled to the rear and the right to open the breech, which lacked any semiautomatic function.
 Upon loading, the howitzer shell would slightly move the handle as the lip of its case struck the extractor.
 This was the signal to close the breech, pushing the operating handle forward until it latched.
 (Picture from TM 9-731AA Medium Tank M4 (105-mm Howitzer) and Medium Tank M4A1 (76-mm Gun).)

 Top